awesto/django-shop/docs/reference/catalog.rst

 :class:`shop.views.catalog.AddToCartView`.
 This view handles the communication between the control form for adding the given product to the cart on the client, and the REST endpoints on the server.

-Each product's detail page shall implement an element containing the AngularJS directive ``shop-add-to-cart``.
+Each product's detail page shall implement a HTML element containing the AngularJS directive ``shop-add-to-cart``.
 This directive fetches the availability, price and cart status, and fills out the "add to cart" form.
 If the customer submits that form data, the item is added either to the cart, or the watch-list.